m4r1k/k8s_5g_lab/README.md

 In my case, as good practice, the first full physical core per NUMA node is available to Kernel, hardware interrupts, and any userland/housekeeper components while all the others are fully isolated and reserved for my deterministic and high-performance workloads.

-Memory wise, same story, a small portion of the memory is available to kernel + userland/housekeeper component while the majority available for my workloads in form of 1GB hugepages.
-Out of 64GB of memory (32GB per NUMA), 28 are pre-allocated in HugePages.
+Memory wise, same story, a portion of the memory is available to kernel, userland/housekeeper component, and for any running Pods while the majority available for my workloads in form of 1GB hugepages.
+Out of 64GB of memory (32GB per NUMA), 48 are pre-allocated in HugePages.

 **Fun fact** HugePages **must be** allocated at boot time prior to the Linux kernel is initiated otherwise the memory gets fragmented and:
  - It's not possible to allocate the maximum value of HugePages